znzhao/Core/Macroeconomics.md

 - Unemployed workers find a job with probability $1-F(\bar w)$
 - Exogenous probability $\delta$ of losing their job every period
-- People who lost their job stay unemployed for a period and start to search for job in the next period
+- People who lost their job stay unemployed for a period for the next period and start to search for job in the next period after that
 - Each Firm employs one worker
 - Firms find new workers by a matching mechanism
 - When matched with worker, each firm will produce $z$ amount of output